 Because of the increased load on the body to function and perform, blood pressure is often at an elevated level.
 High blood pressure is the leading cause of strokes.
 After surgery patients often find their blood pressure within a normal range.

 Cholesterol levels are also generally heightened in people who are overweight and this again requires medication.
 Poor dietary choices are the leading factor in high levels of cholesterol.
 Saturated fats, trans fats and sugars.
-These levels make a rapid decline after weight reduction.
+Cholesterol levels may reduce after weight reduction.

 Many overweight patients take medication for joint pain brought on by the extra demands on the joints.
 It is usually not required after a sustained period of weight loss.